sandeepg1512/JavaScript/README.md

 4. Write a program to find the factorial of all prime numbers between a given range.
 Range will be passed as 2 values in the function parameters. eg- if it is needed to find the values for numbers 1-100, then function declaration can look like - function prime(1,100).

+# JS-Assignment-03
+1. Using for loops, write a Javascript program to output the following pattern - 1 2 3 4 5 6 7 8 9 10

+2. Write a program to find whether a given number is armstrong number or not.
+The Armstrong number is a number that is equal to the sum of cubes of its digits.
+For example 0, 1, 153, 370, 371 and 407 are the Armstrong numbers.
+Let's try to understand why 153 is an Armstrong number.
+153 = (111)+(555)+(333) where: (111)=1 (555)=125 (333)=27 So: 1+125+27=153

+3. Write a program to find whether a given number is special number or not.
+If the sum of the factorial of digits of a number (N) is equal to the number itself, the number (N) is called a special number. eg- 145 is a special number Logic- 1! + 4! + 5!= 1+24+120 i.e 145